Every Friday! 5:00 – 6:00 p.m.

 This event is organized to give Ballard neighbors an opportunity to come together and express our solidarity with the Black Lives Matter movement.
 It is not intended to compete with other actions and protests around Seattle.
 But it will provide an opportunity for those who may be unable to participate in those actions to make their voices heard… and to begin organizing further solidarity actions in our neighborhood.
 If you cannot join us in person, make noise and let people know you care from home!

-Can’t Make the Protests?
+Can’t Make the Demonstrations?
 Want to Help More?

 If you can’t march, take this time as an opportunity to familiarize yourself with your local elected officials.
 This includes your mayor, city council, county executive, county council, county prosecutor, and state representatives.
 It helps if you collaborate with friends and neighbors, and reach out to people you know who are more familiar with the local issues.
 It’s up to you to make sure your local officials feel the pressure to improve police accountability and dismantle the structural racism that has been built into all of our institutions.